Donaldson Company, Inc. (NYSE:DCI) Shares Acquired by Dimensional Fund Advisors LP

-Dimensional Fund Advisors LP grew its position in Donaldson Company, Inc. (NYSE:DCI – Get Rating) by 0.3% in the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 1,206,167 shares of the industrial products company’s stock after acquiring an additional 3,259 shares during the period.
-Dimensional Fund Advisors LP’s holdings in Donaldson were worth $59,120,000 at the end of the most recent quarter.
+Dimensional Fund Advisors LP grew its holdings in Donaldson Company, Inc. (NYSE:DCI – Get Rating) by 0.3% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,206,167 shares of the industrial products company’s stock after acquiring an additional 3,259 shares during the period.
+Dimensional Fund Advisors LP’s holdings in Donaldson were worth $59,120,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also modified their holdings of the company.
-Vanguard Group Inc. raised its position in shares of Donaldson by 0.7% in the first quarter.
-Vanguard Group Inc. now owns 12,310,872 shares of the industrial products company’s stock worth $639,304,000 after acquiring an additional 83,620 shares during the period.
-BlackRock Inc. raised its position in shares of Donaldson by 3.9% in the first quarter.
-BlackRock Inc. now owns 10,996,071 shares of the industrial products company’s stock worth $571,026,000 after acquiring an additional 413,360 shares during the period.
-State Street Corp raised its position in shares of Donaldson by 13.9% in the second quarter.
-State Street Corp now owns 6,767,711 shares of the industrial products company’s stock worth $325,798,000 after acquiring an additional 824,842 shares during the period.
-FMR LLC raised its position in shares of Donaldson by 4.3% in the second quarter.
-FMR LLC now owns 3,959,171 shares of the industrial products company’s stock worth $190,594,000 after acquiring an additional 162,599 shares during the period.
-Finally, Boston Trust Walden Corp raised its position in shares of Donaldson by 0.7% during the 3rd quarter.
-Boston Trust Walden Corp now owns 2,596,514 shares of the industrial products company’s stock worth $127,255,000 after purchasing an additional 16,867 shares during the last quarter.
+Several other institutional investors have also modified their holdings of DCI.
+Citigroup Inc. grew its stake in shares of Donaldson by 30.9% in the first quarter.
+Citigroup Inc. now owns 27,567 shares of the industrial products company’s stock worth $1,431,000 after acquiring an additional 6,503 shares in the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its stake in shares of Donaldson by 10.5% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 45,273 shares of the industrial products company’s stock worth $2,351,000 after acquiring an additional 4,296 shares in the last quarter.
+BlackRock Inc. grew its stake in shares of Donaldson by 3.9% in the first quarter.
+BlackRock Inc. now owns 10,996,071 shares of the industrial products company’s stock worth $571,026,000 after acquiring an additional 413,360 shares in the last quarter.
+APG Asset Management N.V. acquired a new position in shares of Donaldson in the first quarter worth $1,391,000.
+Finally, Great West Life Assurance Co.
+Can grew its stake in shares of Donaldson by 8.6% in the first quarter.
+Great West Life Assurance Co.
+Can now owns 71,204 shares of the industrial products company’s stock worth $3,802,000 after acquiring an additional 5,642 shares in the last quarter.
 Institutional investors and hedge funds own 80.10% of the company’s stock.

-Donaldson (NYSE:DCI – Get Rating) last announced its quarterly earnings data on Wednesday, November 30th.
-The industrial products company reported $0.75 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.70 by $0.05.
+Donaldson (NYSE:DCI – Get Rating) last announced its quarterly earnings results on Wednesday, November 30th.
+The industrial products company reported $0.75 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.05.
 Donaldson had a net margin of 10.11% and a return on equity of 31.03%.
-The company had revenue of $847.30 million during the quarter, compared to analysts’ expectations of $824.42 million.
-As a group, sell-side analysts predict that Donaldson Company, Inc. will post 3 EPS for the current fiscal year.
+The firm had revenue of $847.30 million during the quarter, compared to analysts’ expectations of $824.42 million.
+As a group, sell-side analysts anticipate that Donaldson Company, Inc. will post 3 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, February 27th.
-Stockholders of record on Friday, February 10th will be paid a $0.23 dividend.
-The ex-dividend date of this dividend is Thursday, February 9th.
-This represents a $0.92 annualized dividend and a dividend yield of 1.46%.
-Donaldson’s dividend payout ratio (DPR) is 33.45%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, February 27th.
+Investors of record on Friday, February 10th will be given a $0.23 dividend.
+The ex-dividend date is Thursday, February 9th.
+This represents a $0.92 dividend on an annualized basis and a yield of 1.46%.
+Donaldson’s dividend payout ratio (DPR) is presently 33.45%.

 Donaldson Company Profile